IMF says it lowered own standards for Greek program

 Greece, which has had persistent problems in collecting taxes, promised to move 50 auditors to the tax unit responsible for those with high incomes to comply with the IMF's conditions.

-Greece told the IMF it had done so in order to receive its next chunk of aid, but in fact only 33 auditors were moved.
+Greece told the IMF it had done so, but in fact only 33 auditors were moved.

-The IMF's board decided to give Greece a waiver for the action.
-Greece has since corrected the problem, the board said on Wednesday.
+The IMF's board decided to give Greece a waiver for the action, since it has since corrected the problem, the board said on Wednesday.